 Tip 4• Intimate wedding planning

-Wedding gift registry bride, groom and officiant at an international wedding in huize frankendael Amsterdam
+bride, groom and officiant at an international wedding in huize frankendael Amsterdam

-Tip 5• Off-season small wedding
+Tip 5• Peak wedding season in Amsterdam

-Tip 6• Micro wedding on a boat
+Tip 6• Ceremony on a boat

 Celebrate your special day with a low-key wedding ceremony, also known as a micro wedding, aboard a beautiful boat.
 It can take place between 1 PM and 8 PM and is perfect for up to 30-50 guests.
 And the best part is, you won’t have to refinance your mortgage to make it happen.
 In fact, I will be your celebrant for this exclusive event.